OsmanKandemir/indicator-intelligence/README.md

 ## Description

-Indicator collects informations (Static Files) to detect threats.
+Indicator collects informations (Static Files, Domains) to detect threats.
 Calculates hashes.

 Fundamental method of logic is IOC.
 An IOC is the cyber-equivalent of evidence left at a crime scene.

 ## To-Do

-Domain, Email, Ipv4, Ipv6 collect \
+Email, Ipv4, Ipv6 collect \
 Result compare structure with Django \
 Quick crawling optimization